What are the cheapest car leases? Which cars have the lowest lease payments?

 If you can’t find a special manufacturer’s promotional lease deal on the car you want, you must look for cars with the lowest prices, best discounts and rebates, and highest residual values.
 Low prices and high residuals, in combination, make the cheapest car leases.

 The best and easiest way to find cars that have the lowest current prices and best incentives is by using our free Car Deal Finder.
+Then compare the deals at Edmunds.
 Get real dealer price offers from multiple dealers who compete for your business.
 Go with the best offer and the best deal.

 In general, car brands with the highest residuals are Japanese and European.
 There are exceptions of course.
 Some European models have lower than average residuals, and some American models have higher than average residuals.
 Our Lease Kit has average residuals for all car makes and models and shows which cars are best (and worst) to lease.